Parenting

 Getting your long-haired, long-eared, long-nailed pet professionally groomed can cost a lot

-Some home grooming is super easy, including brushing your long-haired pet frequently to avoid mats.
-You also can brush pets' teeth (which will help save on dental bills), clean their ears and bathe pets at home.
+Some home grooming is simple: brush your long-haired pet frequently to prevent mats, brush their teeth (which helps save on dental bills), clean their ears and bathe them at home.

-As with dog training, there are some situations when it's best to call in the professionals.
-A seriously matted dog, a pet whose nails haven't been trimmed in years, or a fearful animal may best be handled by a pro.
+As with training, there are situations when it's best to call in a professional — a seriously matted dog, a pet whose nails haven't been trimmed in years or a fearful animal may be best handled by a pro.
+If you do groom at home, keep things positive.
+Use rewards during and after the process to keep your pet happy and cooperative.
+For best results, start handling and grooming your pet when he’s young.

 Cat with collar after spay surgery